maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

 ---

 ## Course Books
 Each of the below links to the full book, except the last one.
 I will upload chapters from that book on the class website as needed.
 Icons in the schedule link to specific chapters.
 Note that occasionally are external resources that I will ask you to complete that are not readings (e.g., podcasts, videos, journal articles, etc.).
+I will be adding some more links/readings in the later weeks.

 {{< course-books >}}